cogent3/cogent3/doc/cookbook/multivariate_data_analysis.rst

 Hierarchical clustering techniques work on a matrix of pairwise distances.
 In this case, we use the distance matrix from the NMDS example, relating samples of species to one another using UPGMA (NJ below).

-:note: UPGMA should not be used for phylogenetic reconstruction.
+.. note:: UPGMA should not be used for phylogenetic reconstruction.

 .. doctest::